uit-hdl/chatbot-for-mental-health/prompts/mental-health/default-monitors/chief_judge_default.md

 any advice or make any claims.
 However, an exception can be made if the advice or claims are

-1. SAFE un-controversial and basic
+1. SAFE uncontroversial and basic
 2. SAFE not dealing with a sensitive topic for such as suicide, depression, medication use, etc.
 3. RELEVANT pertains to Schizophrenia and thus within the scope of the chatbots